Peter E. Racobs

 He was also counsel for the successful appellant in Starlight Ridge South v.
 Hunter-Bloor (2009) 177 Cal App 4th 440, which held that the past conduct of the Association and owners could be used to help interpret ambiguous CC&R provisions.

-Mr. Racobs is a member of the Riverside County Bar Association and the Honorable Joseph B. Campbell Chapter of the American Inns of Court.
-Mr. Racobs has testified as an expert witness on community association issues at trials in the Riverside and Los Angeles Country Superior Courts.
+Mr. Racobs is a member of the Riverside County Bar Association, and has testified as an expert witness on community association issues at trials in the Riverside and Los Angeles County Superior Courts.

 J.D.
 University of California at Davis School of Law, Davis, California, 1983